BrokenChairMedia/ViewerStorm-Browser/README.md

 ## Features
 The browser is based on Chromium and features:
+- Custom ViewerStorm look and feel;
 - Responsive window;
-- Remember the window dimensions when reopening;
 - Automatic updates.

 ## Download